Essential enhancements in Abelian networks: continuity and uniform strict monotonicity: Proof of Theorems and

-This contradicts (\ref{eq:contradict2}) and concludes the proof of (ii) for $\delta \rightarrow 0^+$.
-Note that the proof of (ii) for $\delta \rightarrow 0^-$ is analogous, hence the proof of (ii) is concluded.
-We now prove (i).
-We will use the fact that, by \cite{Rolla},
+We can then find $n \in \mathbb{N}$ large and $\epsilon >0 $ small such that the previous inequality contradicts (\ref{eq:contradict1}) and thus also (\ref{eq:lookcontra1}).
+We then found the desired contradiction and concluded the proof of the second claim of the theorem for $\delta \rightarrow 0^+$.
+The proof for $\delta \rightarrow 0^-$ is analogous, hence the proof is concluded.